 For 37 years I've run 25 to 40 cows, mostly black Brangus.
 I've fed them minerals on and off, but last year I started keeping minerals out year-round.
-After a few months I noticed the hair along the cows' backs turning a reddish brown tint.
+After a few months, I noticed the hair along the cows' backs turning a reddish-brown tint.
 I was told this could be a sign of copper deficiency.
 What does that mean, and is it something I should be concerned about?

 I have seen similar occurrences on black cattle before, but because we never observed any production issues related to it, I never really explored it further.

 True copper deficiency is most common in growing animals.
 A change in coat color is the sign of copper deficiency that most people point to because it's easy to see.
-But real copper deficiency can cause what I call "pocket book changes".
+But real copper deficiency can cause what I call "pocketbook changes."

 Copper is a critical component of hemoglobin production and a properly functioning immune system.
 Signs of a real deficiency often include diarrhea, generalized unthriftiness, reduced weight gain or weight loss, anemia and lameness.
-We have documented a few incidences of copper deficiency in our area.
+We have documented a few incidents of copper deficiency in our area.
 Many of our Southeastern soils are low in copper.
 In the West, an excess of molybdenum often interferes with copper uptake into plants.

 Another issue can be the form of the minerals.
 Often the oxide forms are not as available as other forms.
 Additionally, one mineral can affect the availability of another mineral.
 An excess of iron or molybdenum can interfere with copper and other minerals.
-So in my mind, the reputation of the company manufacturing the minerals is a whole lot more important to me than what the tag on the bag says.
+So, in my mind, the reputation of the company manufacturing the minerals is a whole lot more important to me than what the tag on the bag says.
 A reputable company or supplier will always stand behind their product.